moledoc/molesolusb/README.md

 * RStudio

-	* Get gruvbox theme from https://tmtheme-editor.herokuapp.com/#!/editor/theme/Gruvbox (should also be in repo)
+	* **depr (but for info will keep)**: Get gruvbox theme from https://tmtheme-editor.herokuapp.com/#!/editor/theme/Gruvbox (should also be in repo)
-	* Under 'Tools > Global Options' change keybindings to vim, add gruvbox theme.
+	* **depr (but for info will keep)**: Under 'Tools > Global Options' change keybindings to vim, add gruvbox theme.
 On Debian/Ubuntu based distribution, package libxml2-dev is needed.
 Also install 'xml2' in RStudio (will put the necessary package into right place, so no manual intervention needed).

 ```r
 install.packages('xml2')